iamkahvi/iamkahvi.github.io/_pages/book-list.md

 ## <u> this year </u>

+- <b>Fleishman Is in Trouble</b> - <em>25/11/2019</em>
+A story about a couple.
+Their divorce, their children, the origins of their conflict.
+Told from the perspective of the husband’s close friend.
+It gives an interesting perspective from both sides.
+The husband, Toby, gets closer to the kids while the wife, Rachel, is determined to work more.
+Made me think about the idea that there’s not always a culprit for bad shit that happens.
+Sometimes you can’t blame anyone.
+Even though it’s full of these bleak realizations, I still enjoyed it.
+<br><br>

 - <b>Alex's Adventures in Numberland</b> - <em>04/10/2019</em>
 One of the most interesting non-fiction books I've read in a while.
 I will say it's put me sleep more than once, but only while I'm reading before bed.
 A book that certainly made me more interested in numbers.
 The symmetry and poetry math is astonishing.
 It's funny how a book about numbers has made me more interested in math than ~7 years of math classes.
 Really cool stuff.
 [Highlights here](/_pages/highlights/Numberland.html)